Robbie Fowler will not be returning to his role as Brisbane Roar manager as a result of the coronavirus pandemic.

-Here the PA news agency looks at those who have left their jobs or will miss out on leading their team in major tournaments.
+Here the PA news agency looks at those who have left their jobs or will miss out on leading their team in major tournaments during the crisis.

 McCarthy was always going to leave in August to make way for Stephen Kenny, the Republic’s Under-21 boss.
 But he was replaced by Kenny with immediate effect following the postponement of the Republic’s European Championship play-off with Slovakia.
 “That’s hugely disappointing, but I fully understand it,” McCarthy told FAI TV.